WHY CHOOSE BBA INFANT CARE PROGRAM?

 Since each infant is on their own schedule, their caregiver will create an individual infant daily activity plan for every child based on parental input.
 This will allow for a smooth transition from home to school.

-Our teaching staff provides our infants with many opportunities to explore the world around them.
-Activities will foster their Social, Emotional, Physical and Intellectual growth.
+During the course of the day, our teaching staff will provide every infant with many opportunities to explore the world around them.
+These activities will foster their social, emotional, physical and intellectual growth.

 PRIMARY GOALS FOR INFANT CARE PROGRAM ARE:

 HEALTH AND SAFETY